ADD CONDITION

 Renal Impairment

-Patients with renal impairment may require careful consideration regarding the use of certain medications.
-For those with reduced kidney function, dosage adjustments may be necessary to avoid potential toxicity.
-It is recommended that renal function tests be conducted regularly to monitor the patient's condition.
+Patients with renal impairment may require careful consideration when using certain medications.
+For some products, dosage adjustments may be necessary based on the severity of renal function decline.

-Specifically, for patients with a creatinine clearance of less than 30 mL/min, a reduced dose should be considered.
-Special monitoring is advised for patients with significant renal impairment to ensure safety and efficacy of the treatment.
+Regular monitoring of renal function is recommended for patients with known kidney problems, particularly those with a creatinine clearance of less than 30 mL/min.
+In such cases, a reduced dose may be warranted to avoid potential toxicity.
+Special monitoring is advised for patients with significant renal impairment to ensure safety and efficacy.

 Hepatic Impairment